 Breathing & Respiration

-Breathing involves the movement of air in and out of the lungs, and respiration involves gas exchange between lungs and the blood.
+Breathing involves the movement of air in and out of the lungs, and respiration involves a gas exchange between the lungs and the blood.
 As the diaphragm and the chest muscles contract on inspiration, the diaphragm moves down, the ribs expand and oxygen moves into the lungs.
 On expiration, the diaphragm and chest muscles relax and carbon dioxide moves out of the body, into the atmosphere.

 For the most part, control of the breath is automatic and involuntary.
 The respiratory center in the brain stem is responsible for breath rate control, and there are receptors in the aorta that detect changes in the blood to regulate the respiratory rate.
 For example, with exercise, carbon dioxide levels go up, and the receptors in the aorta stimulate the respiratory center to increase the respiratory rate, decrease carbon dioxide and increase oxygenation.
-However, if breathing is shallow and fast, as is common in the stress response, hyperventilation occurs, which lowers carbon dioxide too much, leading to dizziness, unease and anxiety.
+However, if breathing is shallow and fast, as is common in the stress response, hyperventilation occurs, which lowers carbon dioxide too much, leading to dizziness, unease, and anxiety.

 There are aspects of breathing that we control in a voluntary and conscious manner via the cortex of the brain.
 Speaking, singing, and playing wind instruments are good examples.
-Also stress and emotional stimuli may induce accommodation of breathing as mentioned previously.
+Also, stress and emotional stimuli may induce accommodation of breathing as mentioned previously.

 Pranayama (yogic breathing) involves the voluntary control of the breath, and is practiced widely in yoga and meditation, but is something that anyone can do.
-Slow Pranayama appears to shift the autonomic nervous system from the fight or flight sympathetic to the calming parasympathetic state, and has been shown to positively affect immune function, hypertension, asthma, and stress-induced psychological disorders.
+Slow Pranayama appears to shift the autonomic nervous system from the fight or flight sympathetic to the calming parasympathetic state and has been shown to positively affect immune function, hypertension, asthma, and stress-induced psychological disorders.
 Examples of Pranayama include:

 - Ujayi breath – Used during yoga poses, inhaling and exhaling through the nose while creating a slight constriction in the throat;